 Places to See in Rishikesh

 The Bharat Mandir is one of the major reasons behind the success of Rishikesh as a holy town in India.
-The temple was established way back in the 8 century by Adiguru Shankaracharya on the banks of the River Ganges.
+The temple was established way back in the 8th century by Adiguru Shankaracharya on the banks of the River Ganges.
 The temple is dedicated to Lord Vishnu.
-It is believed that Rabya Rishi did "Tapasya" at this sight for several days.

-Rishikund is a holy tank in Rishikesh located near Triveni Ghat.
-It is of the most noteworthy tourist attractions in the town.
-According to popular belief this tank was filled with holy water by Goddess Yamuna.
-The temple also bears resemblance to the temple of Ragunath, dedicated to Ram and Sita .
+Rishikund is a holy tank near Triveni Ghat.
+According to popular belief, this tank was filled with holy water by Goddess Yamuna.

-The Lakshman Jhula is one of the most important tourist attractions in Rishikesh.
-The Lakshman Jhula is a hanging bridge that was built in the year 1929.
-According to mythology Lakshman the younger brother of Lord Ram had crossed the River Ganga on this site.
-It also acts as a connector to the many temples situated around the region.
+The Lakshman Jhula is one of the most popular tourist attractions in Rishikesh.
+It is a hanging bridge built in the year 1929.
+According to mythology, Lakshman, the younger brother of Lord Ram, had crossed the River Ganga from this site.
+It also acts as a connector to the many temples situated in the region.

 The enduringly popular rock band, 'The Beatles', travelled to Rishikesh in 1968 to attend a session of meditation at the ashram of Maharishi Mahesh Yogi.
 It was this visit that changed the world's perception of Indian spirituality.
 This was considered to be the Beatles' most productive time; they wrote various songs during this visit, most of which gained huge popularity and commercial success.